him0/scraping-src-metroid-dread-records/README.md

-# SRC Metroid Dread Scraping
+# Scraping SRC Metroid Dread Records

 :warning: This is a work in progress.